-Arizona baseball ended their six game winless streak on Saturday and were looking to add to the win column on Sunday in the finale of their four game series with UConn.
+Arizona baseball ended its six-game winless streak on Saturday and was looking to add to the win column on Sunday in the finale of a four-game series with UConn.

-The Wildcats will need to wait a little longer to notch their second season win as things went sideways for the ‘Cats from the start eventually losing 11-2 giving UConn a 3-1 series win.
+The Wildcats will need to wait a little longer to notch their second win as things went sideways for the Wildcats from the start, eventually losing 11-2 and giving UConn a 3-1 series win.

-Arizona is now 1-7 on the season, the worst eight game start in program history.
+Arizona is now 1-7, the worst eight-game start in program history.

 Unusual Pitching Collapse